 Plants and animals that aren’t tolerant to salt thrive in these wetlands.
 Besides offering an essential nursery and rich feeding ground for numerous marine species, they protect the coastal lines from flooding and storms.

-We’ve discussed the benefits of the four common types of coastal wetlands under each category above to make comparisons easy.
-In this section, we’ll briefly discuss a few unique benefits and expound a little further on one or two that we’ve already mentioned.
+We’ve discussed the benefits of the five common types of coastal wetlands under each category above to make comparisons easy.
+In this section, we’ll dive into the unique benefits into a bit more detail.

 Here are some of the top benefits: